 My specialties include mood and anxiety disorders grief/bereavement, holistic healing, attachment issues, spirituality, trauma.
 I educate, support and collaborate with my clients about various healing modalities.
 For those who prefer psychotherapy that reflects their spiritual beliefs, I have training in Pastoral counseling.

-I am also a EMDR Trained Clinician.
+I am also a EMDR Certified Therapist.
 "EMDR psychotherapy harnesses all we know about human attachment and neurobiology to heal trauma and to reprocess disturbing life experiences," (Deany Laliotis).
 My mission is to provide the best care and create the conditions for permanent change to occur.

 My specialties include depression, anxiety, adult and adolescent issues.
 I have been working as a Behavioral Health Consultant for Christiana Care Health Services working collaboratively within primary care offices addressing medical issues such as diabetes, smoking cessation, heart disease, and weight management, insomnia, in addition to symptoms of depression, anxiety, stress, and addiction.